Projects

 We’re improving safety, connectivity and traffic flow at the Canterbury Road and Waterloo Street, Great Ryrie Street and Sunset Drive intersections in Heathmont.

-Major construction works are expected to begin from late-March and be completed in late-2025.
+Major construction works are underway and are expected to be completed this month (March).

 Works will include: